5 Random Pages

 Site visit (Secondary tank site)

-A site visit was carried out in October 2009.
-The site was easily identified as it stands on the top of a small hill and the original concrete fence posts are almost entirely extant.
-One half of the original gate at the southern entrance survives.
-The eastern entrance exists only as a gap in the hedge.
+A site visit was carried during October 2009.
+The site was easily identified as it stands on the summit of a small hill where the original concrete fence posts are almost entirely extant.
+One half of the original gate at the southern entrance was also found.
+The only evidence of the entrance to the east was a gap in the hedge.

-The site is heavily overgrown by reeds and gorse, which is in marked contrast to the surrounding fields.
-Little was found.
+The site was then heavily overgrown by reeds and gorse, unlike the surrounding fields, and little was found in the area.

-There is a short length of concrete road at the southern entrance and one section of brick demolition debris was found.
-Three areas of apparently thin sandy soil were observed, these were dry and very hard underneath despite the rest of the site being wet and soft underfoot.
+A short length of concrete road at the southern entrance and one section of brick demolition debris was noted.
+Three areas of apparently thin sandy soil were noted as they were dry and hard underneath, although the rest of the site was soft and wet underfoot.

-Reports from previous visits show holes in the ground with pieces of metal sticking out giving rise to speculation that the tanks may still be uunderground.
-There was no evidence of the removal of the tanks such as at the main site and the dry sandy areas may further evidence of the tanks being extant.
-The RCAHMS aerial photograph of this area shows the tanks under construction and they show up white suggesting concrete construction.
-This may account for their continued presence on the site as removal would be expensive and they would have little or no scrap value.
+Reports from previous visits referred to holes in the ground with pieces of metal sticking out, leading to speculation that the tanks still remained below ground.
+There was no evidence of the tanks at the main site having been removed, and the dry sandy areas noted previously may be evidence of their presence below ground.
+An RCAHMS aerial photograph of the area shows the tanks under construction, and their white appearance in the photograph may indicate that they were constructed using concrete.
+This may account for their having been left in place, as the removal of such a concrete structure would be expensive have little or no scrap value, unlike metal tanks.

-The small building in the quarry further to the north is still extant although somewhat damaged.
-This may not necessarily be associated with the site and its purpose is unclear.
-It shows no signs of plumbing or cabling and save for 2 ventilators and two short stub walls is featureless.
-It appears to have had a heavy door at one time.
-The above mentioned aerial photograph suggests that there might have been a handfull of other buildings there at the time it was taken.
+The small building in the quarry further to the north was still in place, but was damaged.
+Its purpose was not evident, and it may not even be associate with the depot, having no signs of plumbing or cabling, and featureless apart from two ventilators and two short stub walls.
+It appears to have had a heavy door at one time, but this has been lost.
+The aerial photograph mentioned above appears to show a number of other building present on the site at the time it was taken.

 AA Battery

-The Defence of Britain Project gives the location of an anti-aircraft battery close to the depot but there is no other record currently known from RCAHMS, or Royal Artillery records, to support this with further information, and no evidence visible on the ground.
+The Defence of Britain Project gives the location of an anti-aircraft battery close to the depot but there is no other record currently known from RCAHMS, or Royal Artillery records, to support this, and no evidence visible on the ground.
 This is therefore assumed to be a mobile or light anti-aircraft battery (LAA), with carriage mounted guns, rather than a fixed or heavy anti-aircraft battery (HAA).

 Photographs